 Protest politics in Checheno-Ingushetia started - as in many regions of the USSR - from ecological movements.
-Environmental protests against the construction of a biochemical factory in the town of Gudermes were overtaken by nationalist slogans.
+Environmental protests against construction of biochemical factory in the town of Gudermes were overtaken by nationalist slogans.
 The Peoples' Front of Chechen-Ingush Republic was formed, which was the avant-guard of the opposition until 1990.
-In 1988-1990 a number of other "informal" organizations emerged which organized public discussions on national history and some of them (eg. the organization "Bart" - Unity) went further and demanded to transform the Chechen-Ingush Autonomous union Republic into a full Union Republic of the USSR (Gakaev 1999).
+In 1988-1990 a number of other "informal" organizations emerged which organized public discussions on national history and some of them (eg. organization "Bart" - Unity) went further and demanded to transform the Chechen-Ingush Autonomous Republic into a full Republic of the USSR (Gakaev 1999).

-The appointment of Doku Zavgayev in June 1989 as the first Secretary of the Republican Communist Party was widely perceived as the victory of the democratic movement.
-It was the first time in the history of the Soviet regime in Chechen-Ingush Autonomous Soviet Socialist Republic that a Russian communist functioneer Semenov, proposed by the Central Committee of the Communist Party was outvoted, and an ethnic Chechen took the lead of the republican party.
-This event was widely celebrated by the Chechens, animals were sacrificed to his success.
-(Gakaev 1999, Tishkov 2001) Zavgayev' rule brought a significant liberalization of the regime.
+The appointment of Doku Zavgayev the 1st Secretary of the Republican Communist Party was widely perceived as the victory of the democratic movement in June 1989.
+It was the first time in history of the Soviet regime in ChIASSR that a Russian communist functioneer Semenov, proposed by the Central Committee of the Communist Party was outvoted, and an ethnic

+Chechen took the lead of the republican party.
+This event was widely celebrated by Chechens, animals sacrifices made to his success.
+(Gakaev 1999, Tishkov 2001)

+Zavgayev' rule brought a significant liberalization of the regime.
 Being a moderate nationalist he finally allowed the sensitive issues of Chechen history into the official press.
-It caused an unprecedented rise in the awareness of past grievances and an intensification of the shared sense of historical injustice.
+It caused an unprecedented raise in the awareness of past grievances and an intensification of the shared sense of historical injustice.

 Protest sentiments were gaining force and in February-March 1990 seven regional party bosses and a number of other party officials were replaced under the pressure of the People's Front.
-What started as the anti-corruption and anti-communist protests was quick to developed first in the direction of nationalism and then of separatism.
-In May 1990 the Wajnakh Democratic party was founded which set as its main goal "the creation of an independent democratic state".
-In the summer of 1990 the Wajnakh Democratic party together with a number of leading Chechen intellectuals initiated the Chechen National Congress, where a Soviet air force major general in Estonia and an ethnic Chechen, Dzhokhar Dudaev, made a passionate speech and impressed all delegates with his strength of character and decisiveness (Dunlop 1998:93).
+What started as anti-corruption and anti-communist protests was quick to developed first in the direction of nationalism and then of separatism.
+In May 1990 Vajnakh Democratic party was founded which set as its main goal "the creation of an independent democratic state".
+In the summer of 1990 the Vajnakh Democratic party together with a number of leading Chechen intellectuals initiated the Chechen National Congress, where a Soviet air force major general in Estonia and an ethnic Chechen, Dzhokhar Dudaev, made a passionate speech and impressed all delegates with his strength of character and decisiveness (Dunlop 1998:93).
 On December 1 1990, Dudaev, then still serving in Tartu, was elected a chairman of the ispolkom [executive committee] of the Congress.

-On June 30, 1990 three alternative drafts of the Chechen Declaration of Independence were published in "Groznensky rabochij", which suggested three versions for Chechen independence: the first, proposed by the republic's Supreme Soviet declared Checheno - Ingushetia an independent state within the Russian Federation and the Soviet Union, the second, proposed by the Wajnakh Democratic Party - a sovereign Wajnakh Republic, the third-by the Chechen National Congress - an Independent Chechen Republic of Ichkeria (Groznenskii Rabochii 30 June 1990).
+On June 30, 1990 three alternative drafts of the Chechen Declaration of Independence were published in the "Groznensky rabochij", which suggested three versions for Chechen independence: the first, proposed by the republic's Supreme Soviet declared Checheno -Ingushetia an independent state within the Russian Federation and the Soviet Union, the second, proposed by the Vajnakh Democratic Party - a sovereign Vajnakh Republic, the third-by the Chechen National Congress -The Independent Chechen Republic of Ichkeria (Groznenskii Rabochii 30 June 1990).